-He also has significant experience in real property litigation, including wildfire litigation on behalf of major public utility companies in Northern and Southern California, and all types of business disputes for companies and partnerships of all sizes.
-Mr. Wheeler also has experience in labor and employment litigation, including unfair labor practices and traditional labor disputes, wage and hour class actions, and PAGA.
-In addition, Mr. Wheeler has gained unique litigation experience in the international shipping industry, representing international container shipping lines and major domestic marine terminal operators.
+He also has experience in labor and employment litigation, including unfair labor practices and traditional labor disputes, wage and hour class actions, and PAGA.
+Mr. Wheeler also has significant experience in real property litigation, including wildfire litigation on behalf of major public utility companies in Northern and Southern California, and all types of business disputes for companies and partnerships of all sizes.
+He has gained unique litigation experience in the international shipping industry, representing international container shipping lines and major domestic marine terminal operators.

 Prior to joining AALRR, Mr. Wheeler practiced at Quinn Emanuel Urquhart & Sullivan in Los Angeles for more than seven years.
 He is also a licensed California real estate broker.

 Mr. Wheeler was named a 2017 and 2018 “Rising Star” by Southern California Super Lawyers.
 Rising Stars are exceptional Southern California attorneys who are 40 years old or younger or who have been practicing law for ten years or less.
 They are selected based on peer evaluations and independent research regarding the attorneys’ professional achievements.
 Only 2.5 percent of attorneys are recognized as Rising Stars.

 - Hardy-Mahoney ex rel.
 NLRB v.
 Everport Terminal Services Inc., 2017 WL 1092325 (N.D.
 Cal.
 Mar.
 23, 2017)

 - Regents of the University of California v.
 Aisen, 2016 WL 4096078 (S.D.
 Cal.
 Apr.
 22, 2016)